YuAo/MetalLibraryArchive/README.md

         - Each group represents a set of properties of an item.

-        - Tag group ends with an `ENDT` tag.
+        - The tag group ends with an `ENDT` tag.

 ### TDG - "Test Driven Guessing"